James Forrestal

-Life and career

 Early life

 Forrestal was born in Matteawan (now part of Beacon, New York), the youngest son of James Forrestal, an Irish immigrant who dabbled in politics.
 His mother, the former Mary Anne Toohey (herself the daughter of another Irish immigrant) raised him as a devout Catholic.
 During his youth, Forrestal was an amateur boxer.
 After graduating from high school in 1908, at the age of 16, he spent the next three years working for a trio of newspapers: the Matteawan Evening Journal, the Mount Vernon Argus and the Poughkeepsie News Press.

 Forrestal entered Dartmouth College in 1911, but transferred to Princeton University in his sophomore year, where he served as an editor for The Daily Princetonian.
 His senior class voted him "Most Likely to Succeed", but he left just prior to completing work on a degree.
 Forrestal was a member of University Cottage Club while he was a student at Princeton.
 Forrestal married the former Josephine Stovall (née Ogden), a Vogue writer, in 1926.
 She eventually developed a dependence on alcohol and suffered various mental health issues.